 PG.
-3 NO. 22-036
+3 NO. 24-218

-- Friday Night Extreme Teens During the school year, all CLASS Park sites will implement extended program hours every Friday from 4:00pm to 9:00pm.
-Teens will have the opportunity to engage in sports activities, dance, drama, nutrition, job readiness and college bound preparation. - After School Program (ASP) The focus of the ASP is to enhance learning through tutoring, homework assistance, life skills activities, sports, excursions and provide opportunities for volunteerism.
+• Friday Night Extreme Teens - During the school year, all CLASS Parks sites will implement extended program hours every Friday from 4pm to 9pm.
+Participants will have the opportunity to engage in sports activities, drama, dance, nutrition, job readiness and college bound preparation.
+A meal will also be provided to participants.

-FISCAL IMPACT STATEMENT
+FISCAL IMPACT